Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Pivoted Cholesky approximations

-In some cases, e.g. solving a linear system $\vek M \vek x = \vek f$, we need an invertible factorization, this of course can be furnished by Algorithm~\ref{ICD2} if the diagonal filling $\sqrt{\vek d[\vek j]}$ is large enough (which is often not the case).
-Another more efficient approach is to use only the submatrix $\vek M_* = \vek L_* \vek L_*^\top$ and solve a reduced system.
-In case of rank deficiency this leads to a solution of the original system at only an $\C O(k^2)$ cost in addition to the cost of PCD, as detailed in the next section.
+In case of solving rank deficient system the submatrix factorization $\mat M_* = \vek L_* \vek L_*^\top$ is useful.
+If the system is consistent it is sufficient to solve a reduced system of $\mat M_*$, with only an $\C O(k^2)$ complexity in addition to the cost of PCD.
+This is detailed in the next section.